thingsboard/thingsboard.github.io/docs/user-guide/integrations/sodaq.md

 }
 {% endhighlight %}

- - After decoding output data should look like this:
+ - After decoding output data will look like this:

 {% highlight bash %}
 {